SRI-CSL/do-like-javac/README.md

 Dependencies
 ============

-* Python 2.7
+* Python 3

-That's it.
-No other external dependencies for the core `do-like-javac` scripts.

-Of course, you will also need to have installed:

 * The analysis tool(s) you want to run.
 * Any build dependencies of the project you're analyzing.

 `do-like-javac` was built and tested on Mac OS X and GNU/Linux.
-It probably also works on Microsoft Windows, but the method of invocation is probably different and we provide no support.
+It may also work on Microsoft Windows, but we provide no support.

 Installation
 ============